TDev04/SpeedHackDLL/README.md

 # SpeedHackDLL (ONLY X86)

-Time-Scaler is a DLL project that allows you to change the system time for a specific process.
+SpeedHack is a DLL project that allows you to change the system time for a specific process.
 It works by hooking into core Windows timing functions like `QueryPerformanceCounter`, `GetTickCount`, and `GetTickCount64` and scaling their output.
 This can be useful for various purposes, such as speeding up or slowing down processes.

 ---